-I have received a copy of the Associate Degree Nursing Program Student Handbook and recognize that it is my responsibility to comply with the policies contained within this document.
+I have received a copy of the Associate Degree and recognize that it is my responsibility to co document.

 Name (Please Print)

+Signature Date

+This form will be retained in your file.
+Change will be provided on a written handout and also ,

+Authorization for Release of Information

+I agree /do not agree to have my name and acand/or nursing related requests by the NIACC •

+Please circle appropriate response and sign n ame.

 Signature

 Date

-This form will be retained in your file.
-Changes made after the printing of this handbook will be provided on a written handout and also verbally announced in the classroom.

-Authorization for Release of Information

-I agree /do not agree to have my name and address released to potential employers and/or nursing related requests by the NIACC faculty.

-Please circle appropriate response and sign name.

-Signature \\\\\

 Student File Copy